sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 So, there are couple of questions that I asked myself once I understand the overall design:

-1. Why the Go runtime took all the trouble for implementing a unique lock-free structure just for holding temporary profiling data.
+1. Why the Go runtime took all the trouble for implementing a unique lock-free structure just for holding temporary profiling data?
 Why not write everything to a hashmap periodically?

 # Conclusion